tatiana-norkina/Data-Science-Portfolio/Prediction of Spotify Song’s Popularity/README.md

 # Prediction of Spotify Song’s Popularity and EDA

-This project was conducted during participation at TechAcademy of Goethe University.
+This project was conducted during participation in TechAcademy Program of Goethe University.
 TechAcademy is a student initiative that aims to raise up students as next digital leaders.

 Goal of the project: To draw meaningful patterns and insights from a data set with various song attributes, and build the most accurate prediction model of song popularity.